 GBB, or Gamma-Butyrobetaine ethyl ester HCl, is the molecule that your body converts into L-Carnitine when naturally producing its own carnitine.

-The typical dose is 10-20mg twice daily, and right now the maximum we’d take is 50mg in a day.
+- Dosage: The typical dose is 10-20mg twice daily, and right now our conservative daily max is 50mg, although some have gone higher.

 Up-Front: What are the typical GBB “claims”?

 The purpose of this post is to educate and investigate the science on GBB, a relatively new soldier on the supplement ingredient chess board.
 Formally known as Gamma-Butyrobetaine ethyl ester HCl, GBB is an ingredient we see in newer fat-burners.
-While there are several claims made about the benefits of GBB, they have usually used it as a “sweat amplification” agent in products like RXS Radiate.
+While there are several claims made about the benefits of GBB, they have usually used it as a “sweat amplification” agent in products like SteelFit’s Steel Sweat .

 A few clinical trials that show GBB to be a formidable ingredient for the industry and certain types of dieters.
 The most impressive amongst these claims is a result that showed a near-doubling of plasma carnitine levels after supplementation, and an increase of 300% carnitine excretion.[1-2] In addition, it’s often advertised that GBB will function similarly to other carnitine supplements… but takes a step further due to its ability to raise plasma levels so incredibly high.